Toll Free: 800-277-7020

 To receive HOPE Scholarship funding, students must be legal Georgia residents who graduate from a HOPE eligible high school with a 3.0 GPA in the core curriculum and be declared HOPE Scholars by the state.
-Note: Students who graduate from an ineligible high school, are home study, or have a GED should check the gafutures.org site for more information.
+Note: Students who graduate from an ineligible high school, or home study, or have a GED should check the gafutures.org site for more information.

-Students meeting this and other eligibility requirements are defined by the Georgia Student Finance Commission (GSFC) and who are enrolled full time (12 or more hours per semester) will receive $4,304 per year.
+Students meeting this and other eligibility requirements defined by the Georgia Student Finance Commission (GSFC) and who are enrolled full time (12 or more hours per semester) will receive $4,304 per year.
 Students meeting the eligibility requirements defined by GSFC and who are enrolled at least half time (6-11 hours per semester), may receive $1,077 per semester.